Openhab-Nodes/website/content/en/_index.md

 {{< colpic ration="40" right="offset-md-1 mt-md-4 pt-md-4" >}}
 Digitial assistants can be pretty neat.
 The picture shows Amazon Alexa, Google Home and Apple Homepod (Siri) from left to right.
 You might use one or two of those already.
-And that's why they work out of the box with openHAB X*.
+And that's why they work out of the box with OHX*.

 {{< small >}}\* A subscription is required to balance costs of the cloud connector.{{< /small >}}
 <split>
-If you want to go all offline, openHAB X also features a [Snips]("https://snips.ai/)  integration.
+If you want to go all offline, OHX also features a [Snips]("https://snips.ai/)  integration.

 <img src="/img/snips.png" class="w-100" title="Snips AIR.
 You don't need them.
 Any microphone array, directly connected to the Raspberry PI3 works.">
 {{< /colpic >}}

-## Interact with openHAB X
+## Interact with OHX

 <div class="row mb-4">
     <div class="col-md-5">
         <h4>Compatible to any Hue App</h4>
-        <p>Control your lights with any Hue compatible App on Android or iOS. openHAB X supports Hue Rooms, Scenes,
+        <p>Control your lights with any Hue compatible App on Android or iOS.
+OHX supports Hue Rooms, Scenes,
             Timers and Rules.</p>
     </div>
     <div class="col-md-7">